hackclub/hackclub/workshops/Tkinter Workshop/README.md

 Lastly, don't get stuck.

 I am attaching the Tkinter documentation take a look at [Learn Tkinter](https://docs.python.org/3/library/tk.html).
-Also if you are new to python, take a look at [python](https://www.python.org/doc/) documentation.
+Also if you are new to Python, take a look at [Python](https://www.python.org/doc/) documentation.

 ### Modified by other hackers.